How to Give a Baby Up for Adoption in Florida

 All of the families who adopt through American Adoptions are:

-The process of finding adoptive parents for your child when giving baby up for adoption in Florida goes something like this:
+The process of finding adoptive parents when giving a baby up for adoption in Florida goes something like this:

-Once you’ve chosen who your baby’s parents will be, you’ll be able to stay in touch until the delivery and then if you place your baby, you can maintain regular communication after the adoption to whatever extent you feel comfortable for as long as you want.
+Step 3: Once you’ve chosen who your baby’s parents will be, you’ll be able to stay in touch until the delivery.
+If you still wish to place your baby at that time, you can maintain regular communication after the adoption to whatever extent you feel comfortable for as long as you want.

 The relationships created between birth and adoptive families often last lifetimes.
 It’s not unlike gaining a new branch of family!

 Establishing a plan for your time in the hospital during labor and delivery can put your mind at ease and make you feel more prepared.
-When considering adoption in Florida, you’ll create a custom birth plan with your adoption specialist that takes into consideration factors like:
+When considering adoption in Florida, you’ll create a custom birth plan with your adoption specialist that takes into consideration: